georgexyz19/inkscapetutorial.org/content/posts/extension11_transforms.md

 ```

 We will use the transform dialog (Menu `Object -> Transform` or shortcut Ctrl + Shift + M)
-to see how Inkscape handles transform.
+to see how Inkscape handles a transform.
 When we move the rectangle 10mm horizontally and 10mm
 vertically (with Relative move selected), the SVG element coordinates will change.

 ```xml